 Any variation or cancellation notification, including notice to return to work early, will usually count as one of your three periods of leave notices, unless:

 the variation is as a result of your child being born earlier than the due date

 the University is requesting the change and you are agreeable to this change

 Any variation will be confirmed in writing by your Line Manager, copied to the HR Advisor.

 During the period of SPL, your contract of employment continues in force and you are entitled to receive all your contractual benefits, except for salary.
 Benefits in kind (such as staff discounts) will continue and you will continue to accrue annual leave during SPL in accordance with your leave entitlement.
 Leave should wherever possible be taken in the year that it is earned.
-Where an SPL period overlaps two leave years you should consider how your annual leave entitlement can be used to ensure that it is not untaken at the end of the leave year i.e. 1 September – 31 August, as normally a maximum of up to 5 days carry-over of leave from one year to the next still applies.
+Where an SPL period overlaps two leave years you should consider how your annual leave entitlement can be used to ensure that it is not untaken at the end of the leave year (1 September – 31 August).
+Normally a maximum of up to five days carry-over of leave from one year to the next still applies.

 13. Contact during Shared Parental Leave

 Before your SPL begins, your Line Manager will discuss the arrangements for you to keep in touch during your leave.
 The University is entitled to maintain reasonable contact with you during your SPL.
 This may be to discuss your plans to return to work, to discuss any training or opportunities to ease your return to work or simply to update you on developments at work during your absence.